Talcahuano: 27 February 2010 earthquake

 On 27 February 2010 Talcahuano was devastated by the 8.8 magnitude 2010 Chile earthquake and its subsequent tsunami.
 These back-to-back disasters left 80% of the city's residents homeless.

 The tsunami is estimated to have been more than 7.5 feet high.
 After a week, there are only 20 reported deaths, and 18 missing.
 The city government estimates that it will take 10 years to recover from the quake and tsunami.
 The local government has been turning away tent aid, as they want to make permanent shelters rather than have permanent tent camps.

 Economy

-Talcahuano contains Chile's Productive development Pillar of the development of the city, the productive activities represent the motor of the advance of Talcahuano in a globalized world.
-From tourism, our marine gastronomy, the nautical qualities of the bay, to industry, trade in services, products and the logistics platform.
-Talcahuano is an integral city that grows hand in hand with the spirit of its inhabitants. main naval base which is home of the historical relic, the Huáscar, a Peruvian ironclad ship (British-made), which was captured in 1879 during the War of the Pacific.
+Talcahuano's economy is built around tourism, marine gastronomy, the nautical qualities of the bay, industry, trade in services, products and its logistics platform.
+It is home to Chile's main naval base which houses the historic Huáscar, a Peruvian ironclad ship (British-made) captured in 1879 during the War of the Pacific.
 It is also the base of the Chilean submarine fleet and the ASMAR shipyard.